June 20, 2017

-This course is designed for PC users and uses Microsoft Excel 2013.
+This course is designed for PC users and uses Microsoft Excel 2013 or 2016.
 A limited quantity of laptops are available to borrow.
 For Mac users, click here.

 About the Program

-Get more out of Microsoft Excel® 2013: more productivity and better answers for greater success.
-This course brings together all the intensely useful knowledge you need: insights, techniques, tips, and shortcuts.
-Get comfortable with its updated interface and leverage its new tools.
+Get more out of Microsoft Excel® 2016: more productivity and better answers for greater success.
+This intermediate-level course brings together all the intensely useful knowledge you need: insights, techniques, tips, and shortcuts.

-This course is designed for participants with advanced-beginner to intermediate skill level using Excel.
-Participants should be comfortable using Excel and have some familiarity with its basic functions.
-This course is not designed for people with no Excel experience.
+This course is designed for participants with intermediate skill level using Excel.
+Participants should be comfortable using Excel and have familiarity with its basic functions.
+This course is not for beginners or designed for people with no Excel experience.